CZHQuality/Sal-CFS-GAN/README.md

 Similarity metric: 0.64914

-# The performance scores of our model on the CAT2000 benchmark (See https://saliency.tuebingen.ai for more details and rankings):
+# The scores of our model on the CAT2000 benchmark (See https://saliency.tuebingen.ai for more details):

 AUC metric: 0.87298